vintage elements elements really make this outdoor table pop!

 Be sure to have napkins handy and in a container like this galvanized tray with holder so they don’t fly away.

-With plenty of flowers and greenery already outside, I love having a centrepiece that doesn’t include flowers but is natural.
+With plenty of flowers and greenery already outside, I love having a minimalist aesthetic centrepiece that doesn’t include flowers but is natural.
 Fruit and vegetables are the best choices!

 Plastic cutlery is fine to use for the outdoors but I prefer my regular flatware.

-Pop the flatware into a container like this galvanized bucket or in some mason jars would look pretty too so guests can help themselves.
+Pop the flatware into a container like this galvanized bucket or in some rustic mason jars that would look pretty too so guests can help themselves.